pmansour/pimeet/README.md

 <p align="center">
 <img src="/docs/room-demo.png" alt="Room configured with PiMeet" />
 <br />
 <strong>Figure A</strong>: A meeting room configured with PiMeet.
-Note the raspberry pi mounted directly under the TV.
+Note the raspberry pi mounted directly under the TV and the quickstart instructions laminated next to it.
 </p>

 Each PiMeet device has its own Google account[^1] with its own calendar, and the device will just join the next meeting on its calendar.
 Anybody within the organization can schedule a Google Meet[^2] meeting and invite the room’s account to it, and when they turn on the PiMeet it will just automagically join that new meeting.